laurensvanhelvoort/notion-graph-view/README.md

 - This graph is saved as an `.html` file and automatically opened by the program upon creation.
 ##
 Example graph:
+> This example can be found in the examples folder of this project ('My Notion dashboard.html').
+Open it in your browser to interact with it.

 ![image](https://github.com/laurensvanhelvoort/notion-graph-view/assets/74211074/1e37798c-d1c4-4c1d-9049-4aa436d73c36)